-Our apprenticeship system plays a vital part in our technical education landscape but they have the potential to become even more ambitious and relevant to the skills needed for the 21st century.
-Rather than introducing new measures, we should scale up the things that already work well and focus on higher quality, broader transferable skills and better preparation for the onset of the fourth industrial revolution and green economy, working particularly with smaller businesses.
+Our apprenticeship system plays a vital part in our technical education landscape but it has the potential to become even more ambitious and relevant to the skills needed for the 21st century.
+We should be scaling up the things that already work well and focus on embedding higher quality and broader transferable skills so that apprentices are better prepared for their sector and the changing world of work.

-- Divide apprenticeships into units of training with a proportionate end point test so that apprentices can bank training and successes as they go.
+- Divide apprenticeships into units of training with a proportionate end point test so that apprentices can bank training and successes as they go

 Find out more in Our Plan for Apprenticeships.